BrianDoce/RecipeAnalysis/README.md

 # Introduction
-When it comes to losing weight, the main thought that goes through peoples' minds are going months or years eating bland food.
-This is the main obstacle that holds people back from reaching their goals as they believe that finding recipes that are low calories and delicious are impossible.
-This is what drove my project to see the relationship between calories and ratings as I wanted to see if there was any validity to the idea that healthy food can't taste good.
-For this I used data from Food.com, an online recipe platform where users can submit their recipes, with nutritional information, user ratings, and reviews.
+When it comes to losing weight, the main thought that goes through peoples' minds are going months or years eating bland, tasteless food.
+This is the main obstacle that holds people back from reaching their goals as they consume food that they absolutely dread.
+This problem is what interested me into finding the relationship between calories and ratings as I wanted to see if there was any validity to the idea that healthy food can't taste good.
+For this I used data from Food.com, an online recipe platform where users can submit their recipes, with its nutritional information, user ratings, and reviews.
 Recipes is a subset of data from this website, which contains 83782 rows and the following columns: